gratex/anti-babel/README.md

 This could help to modernize them into something more readable today.

+Today we are developing in dojo, so many samples may involve 'old dojo' APIs and refactoring to ES5,6 APIs, but the idea can be taken to other codes as well.

 ## Goal

 Provide tools/procedures/guidelines for refactoring old syntaxes and patterns to something new.